amirhossein-alizad/Data-Structures/README.md

 # Data-Structures
-Data Structures, optimized implementation, for Data Structures and Algorithms course in University of Tehran
+Data Structures, optimized implementation, for Data Structures and Algorithms course in University of Tehran<br>
+structures such as linked list, stack and queue